11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Rapidr is a feature request management software/ feature tracking tool that helps manage the entire feedback lifecycle, from capturing feature requests to prioritizing features, informing product roadmap, and sharing product updates with changelog.

-Rapidr allows you to capture and track all user feature requests and organize and analyze them in a centralized location.
+Rapidr lets you capture and track all user feature requests and organize and analyze them in a centralized location.
 Then, inform your roadmap with the most impactful feedback, and notify users of what's new with release notes.

 Pros

-- Rapidr is an end-to-end feature requests tracking solution, which means you don't have to glue together multiple apps yourself.
+• Rapidr is an end-to-end feature requests tracking solution, so you don't have to glue multiple apps together.
 With it, you get feature request collection software, roadmapping software, and release notes software.

 Cons